lsu-ddem/pathways-site/content/2_Graphics/1_ProceduralDrawing/2_Lesson_2/index.md

 fill("lightGreen");ellipse(12, 36, 78, 90);
 ```

 We can also use numbers as arguments in order to create very specific color shades.
 We do this by balancing red, green, and blue values.
 Start by designing a color shade using a tool such as an [RGB Color Calculator](https://www.w3schools.com/colors/colors_rgb.asp) to find the shade you'd like to use.
-Once you pick your shade, you'll notice the color's red, green, and blue values represented as three discrete number values:
+Once you pick your shade, you'll notice the color's red, green, and blue values represented as three discrete number values between 0 and 255:

 ![](/images/uploads/screen-shot-2019-05-24-at-10.14.00-am.png "RGB Color Calculator example")